Skip to content

 Value string Effect

-before_user_as_user Emitted as an extra user turn before the real user message.
+before_user_as_user Emitted as an extra user turn before the resolved input.

-before_user_as_system Emitted as a system turn before the user message.
+before_user_as_system Emitted as a system turn before the resolved input (default).

-after_user_as_user Emitted as an extra user turn after the real user message.
+after_user_as_user Emitted as an extra user turn after the resolved input.

-after_user_as_system Emitted as a system turn after the user message.
+after_user_as_system Emitted as a system turn after the resolved input.

 Step 1 — Simple RAG template